Translation Studies (TRST)

 Combines theories of localization with hands-on activities using a range of computer-assisted translation (CAT) and localization tools.
 Students explore and reflect on the issues that translators face when adapting content from one language and culture to another.
 Students also learn state-of-the-art tools and techniques for localizing software, mobile apps, SEO keywords, and web sites.
 Markup languages, localization project management, and standards for the language industry are also introduced.
 4 graduate hours.
 No professional credit.
 Prerequisite: TRST 503.
-Students must be enrolled in the MA in Translation and Interpreting or in the program in Translation Studies (certificate or planned minor).

 Introduction to community interpreting and its main theoretical concepts, including what is interpreting, interpreting as process, and what is community interpreting.
 The major areas of community interpreting will be introduced, including interpreting in the medical and legal contexts.
 The interpreter code of ethics and ethical dilemmas of the interpreter will be introduced and analyzed.
 Prerequisite: Admission to the MA program in Translation and Interpreting or consent of instructor.
 4 graduate hours.
 No professional credit.
 Prerequisite: Admission to the MA in Translation and Interpreting or instructor's permission.